5 Fractal Geometry

 n

-be the number of boxes intersecting A. Then
+(K) be the number of such boxes intersecting K. Then

 D = lim